 Equipping boards to take strategic action on net zero transition

-Not-for-profit organization Chapter Zero is focused on educating and supporting boards on the critical importance of climate change and the net zero transition, both for their businesses and the environment.
+Not-for-profit organisation Chapter Zero is focused on educating and supporting boards on the critical importance of climate change and the net zero transition, both for their businesses and the environment.
 If non-executive directors (NEDs) feel equipped to lead crucial boardroom discussions on net zero transition, they can help ensure their companies are fit for the future and that net zero ambitions transform into real action.
 Chapter Zero identified a specific need among NEDs for a practical resource that would support the development of actionable plans.

-Berkeley was pleased to provide pro bono support to develop this resource, recognizing both the urgent climate change imperative and business leaders’ need for more guidance.
+Berkeley was pleased to provide pro bono support to develop this resource, recognising both the urgent climate change imperative and business leaders’ need for more guidance.
 This work led to the launch of Chapter Zero’s first Board Toolkit in 2019.
 This equipped NEDs with the evidence and guidance needed to drive the right boardroom conversations on climate change and the net zero transition – and help their boards take timely, positive and decisive action.

 Since 2019, understanding of the scale and urgency of climate change grew significantly, along with demands from investors, customers and workforce for businesses to respond.
 Climate-related regulation and technology innovation also advanced significantly, adding to the need to respond quickly and decisively.
-Boards recognized these developments, but many remained unclear on how to address the challenge in the right way.
+Boards recognised these developments, but many remained unclear on how to address the challenge in the right way.

 Chapter Zero wanted to renew the Board Toolkit to reflect the significant developments since 2019 – and to ensure NEDs remained equipped with the latest information and thinking to take the right, practical actions.
 Berkeley was more than happy to renew the partnership, working to refresh the toolkit on a pro bono basis once again.